teslamotors/fleet-telemetry/README.md

     "prometheus_metrics_port": int,
     "profiler_port": int,
     "profiling_path": string - out path,
-    "statsd": { if you are not using prometheus "host": string - host:port of the statsd server, "prefix": string - prefix for statsd metrics, "sample_rate": int - 0 to 100 percentage to sample stats,
+    "statsd": { if not using prometheus
+      "host": string - host:port of the statsd server, "prefix": string - prefix for statsd metrics, "sample_rate": int - 0 to 100 percentage to sample stats,